isage/Adrenaline/readme.md

 Alternatively, you can download [this file](http://adrenaline.sarcasticat.com/EBOOT.PBP) and use [VitaShell](https://github.com/RealYoti/VitaShell/releases) to copy it to the `ux0:/pspemu/PSP/GAME/UPDATE/` directory.
 Afterwards, launch Adrenaline and run the update application.

-If you already installed 7.1.0 or later, you can also use the 'System Update' button from the XMB to download the update from the consolei itself.
+If you already installed 7.1.0 or later, you can also use the 'System Update' button from the XMB to download the update with the console itself.

 How to install
 --------------